reiver/greatape/README.md

 **greatape** is a Fediverse technology that supports Federation via ActivityPub.

+## Running the Project

+1. Create an empty Postgres database.
+2. Clone the project repository: `git clone https://github.com/reiver/greatape`
+3. Navigate to the project directory: `cd greatape`
+4. Download the project dependencies: `go mod download`
+5. Update the `config.yaml` file in the project root directory with the actual values for your database.
+6. Run the project: `go run main.go`

 ## Team

 The following is a list of the people who are actively working on Great Ape (in alphabetical order):